Coggeshall: Landmarks

 St Nicholas' Chapel, Coggeshall Abbey's gatehouse chapel, survived the Dissolution of the Monasteries intact, albeit converted into a barn.
 Subsequently, restored in 1863, it is the oldest surviving post-Roman brick building in the country (c.
 1220).
 The original bricks from the ruins of the abbey are older still, and were made by the monks themselves.
 These were previously believed to be the oldest post-Roman bricks in the country; however, newer evidence suggests that brick making was not reintroduced to Britain by the Cistercians, but that there was already a brick making industry around Coggeshall in the early 12th century, prompted by the exhaustion of the supply of recyclable Roman bricks.

 The Church of St Peter-ad-Vincula (St Peter in chains) is built on an earlier Norman church.
 It is one of the largest churches in Essex (internal dimensions of 134 ft 6 in by 62 ft 9 in, or 41m by 19m; the tower reaches a height of 72 ft or 22m) and was considered as a possible choice for cathedral, with Chelmsford Cathedral eventually being chosen.
 The present church was built in the perpendicular style with 'wool money' during the first quarter of the 15th century; its unusual size is testament to the affluence of the town at the time.
 Restoration work was carried out during the 19th century.
 During the Second World War, on 16 September 1940, the Luftwaffe bombed the church causing the roof of the nave to collapse and significant structural damage; repairs were completed in 1956.
 To celebrate the Millennium two new bells were purchased, bringing the total to ten.
-Coggeshall hosts the fifth heaviest peal in Essex, the heaviest four being (in descending order) Waltham Abbey, Chelmsford, Writtle and West Ham.
+Coggeshall hosts the fifth heaviest peal in Essex, the heaviest four being (in descending order) Waltham Abbey, Chelmsford Cathedral, All Saints’ Writtle and All Saints’ West Ham.